febo/eisodos/README.md

 ## Binary Sizes

-The size of the compiled binary for the benchmark program is shown below.
-The delta in relation to the smalles binary size is shown in brackets.
+The size of the compiled benchmark program for each entrypoint is shown below.
+The delta in relation to the smallest binary size is shown in brackets.

 | Binary size (bytes) | `pinocchio`        | `solana-nostd-entrypoint` | `solana-program`    | `jiminy` |
 | ------------------- | ------------------ | ------------------------- | ------------------- | -------- |